kouichi310/exp-cpu/README.md

 ```

 The dump begins with the five array elements followed by `i`, `j` and `tmp`.
-After the program halts the array contents are `5, 1, 4, 4, 4`, so the example does not produce a fully sorted result within the simulator's instruction limit.
+After the program halts the array contents are `5, 1, 4, 4, 4`.
+Even with the execution limit raised to 20,000,000 instructions the routine does not completely sort the data.

 ### quick\_sort